 If a claim for indemnification is not promptly paid in full by the Company after a written claim has been received by the Company or if expenses have not been promptly advanced after a written request for such advancement accompanied by the undertaking has been received by the Company, the claimant may at any time thereafter bring suit against the Company to recover the unpaid amount of the claim or the advancement of expenses.
 If successful, in whole or in part, in such suit, such claimant shall also be entitled to be paid the reasonable expense thereof.
 It shall be a defense to any such action (other than an action brought to enforce a claim for expenses incurred in defending any proceeding in advance of its final disposition where the required undertaking has been tendered to the Company) that indemnification of the claimant is prohibited by law, but the burden of proving such defense shall be on the Company.
-Neither the failure of the Company (including its Board of Directors, independent legal counsel, or its stockholders) to have made a determination, if required, prior to the company (including its Board of Directors, independent legal counsel, or its stockholders) that indemnification of the claimant is prohibited, shall be a defense to the action or create a presumption that indemnification of the claimant is prohibited.

-The rights conferred on any person pursuant to Article VII of the Amended and Restated Bylaws of the Company shall not be exclusive of any other rights which such person may have or hereafter acquire under any statute, provision of the Restated Certificate of Incorporation, by-law, agreement, vote of stockholders or disinterested directors or otherwise.
+Neither the failure of the Company (including its Board of Directors, independent legal counsel, or its stockholders) to have made a determination, if required, prior to the commencement of such action that indemnification of the claimant is prohibited, shall be a defense to the action or create a presumption that indemnification of the claimant is prohibited, shall be a defense to provision of the Restated Certificate of Incorporation, by-law, agreement, vote of stockholders or disinterested directors or otherwise.
 The Board of Directors shall have the authority, by resolution, to provide for such other indemnification of directors or officers of the Company as it shall deem appropriate.

+The rights conferred on any person pursuant to Article VII of the Amended and Restated Bylaws of the Company shall not be exclusive of any other rights which such person may have or hereafter acquire under any statute,